MicrosoftDocs/win32/desktop-src/wmmdvdm/icontroloutputsize-getoutputsize.md

 ---
 title: IControlOutputSize GetOutputSize method
-description: The GetOutputSize method is called by Windows Movie Maker to let the transform evaluate (and modify) the output buffer size that Windows Movie Maker intends to allocate for the next call to IMediaTransform Process. ms.assetid: 'dc7ad7e4-c99b-4383-a819-6a6e2fc05162'
+description: The GetOutputSize method is called by Windows Movie Maker to let the transform evaluate (and modify) the output buffer size that Windows Movie Maker intends to allocate for the next call to IMediaTransform Process. ms.assetid: dc7ad7e4-c99b-4383-a819-6a6e2fc05162
+keywords:
-keywords: ["GetOutputSize method Windows Movie Maker and DVD Maker", "GetOutputSize method Windows Movie Maker and DVD Maker , IControlOutputSize interface", "IControlOutputSize interface Windows Movie Maker and DVD Maker , GetOutputSize method"]
+- GetOutputSize method Windows Movie Maker and DVD Maker
+- GetOutputSize method Windows Movie Maker and DVD Maker , IControlOutputSize interface
+- IControlOutputSize interface Windows Movie Maker and DVD Maker , GetOutputSize method
 topic_type:
 - apiref
 api_name: